-Decarbonization – a buzzword that energizes the societal push towards a greener economy.
+Decarbonization – a buzzword that excites and energizes a societal push towards a greener economy.
 It means the reduction of carbon and lowering our dependence on fossil fuels.

-Our markets are experiencing leaps in electrification, which is the expansion of a grid that is reliant on renewable sources of electricity, such as wind, solar, nuclear, and hydroelectric; challenges exist with each.
+Our markets are steadily climbing towards electrification, which is the expansion of a grid that is reliant on renewable sources of electricity, such as wind, solar, nuclear, and hydroelectric; challenges exist with each.
 While different industries may champion for one source, what we know for certain is that resiliency requires diversity.

-Green hydrogen projects are being accomplished through a combination of off-shore and on-shore wind and solar energy.
-The idea: produce green hydrogen with the excess energy that is not going into the grid, and then when power production stops (the sun goes down or the wind disappears) we are left with a surplus of safely-stored, green hydrogen that is able to power the grid.
+Green hydrogen projects are accomplished through a combination of renewable energy sources, such as wind or solar.
+The idea: produce liquid hydrogen with the excess energy that is not going into the grid, and then when power production stops (the sun goes down or the wind disappears) we are left with a surplus of safely-stored, green hydrogen that is able to power the grid.

 As for the safety of hydrogen, the Green Hydrogen Guidebook is an excellent place to formulate your own opinion.

 There is a long-standing debate on which power source is “the best.”
 Our society has been dependent on coal power for over 200 years, but this single-sourced dependency is not sustainable.
 The debate should not be which technology is best; rather we should invest in projects that use a combination of technologies to wean society’s dependence on a single power source.
 If we are determined to decarbonize, we must shift to become decentralized: creating networks of combined systems that are powered by renewable technologies.

 With decarbonization as the driving force of emerging technologies, we begin to take note of hydrogen’s importance as a catalyst for decentralized grids via storage and as a clean, renewable fuel source.